 Past The Borders

 The Maputo corridor is now complete, making it a good highway all the way from Gauteng.
-There is a total of toll fees of R 83.50 in South Africa and Mt 78.5 (about R 24.50) in Mozambique (each way).
-You can pay the toll fees in Mozambique with Rands, US dollars or Meticais.
+There is a total of toll fees of R 310 in South Africa and Mt 225 (about R 42.50) in Mozambique (each way) for light vehicles.
+You can pay the toll fees in Mozambique with Rands, US dollars or Meticals.

 The road going north from Maputo (EN 1 – National Road #1) is generally a good tar road – The road from Maputo to Inhambane is slightly potholed (nothing serious, but be careful).